 Auto portability is the routine, standardized and automated movement of an inactive participant’s retirement account from a former employer’s retirement plan to their active account in a new employer’s plan.

 America’s workforce is more mobile than ever before, but its members’ need to keep their savings intact, and move them forward as they change jobs, is not being met.
 The Employee Benefit Research Institute (EBRI) estimates that the average 401(k) plan participant will have 9.9 jobs over their working career, which translates into an estimated 14.8 million workers with retirement accounts changing jobs each year.
-Of these, 5.3 million of these participants (36% of annual job changers) have less than $5,000 in their account at the time of their job-change, and are subject to a mandatory distribution from their former retirement plan into a Safe Harbor IRA.
+Over 6 million of these participants will have less than $7,000 in their account at the time of their job-change, and are subject to a mandatory distribution from their former retirement plan into a Safe Harbor IRA.
 Over 54% of these small-balance accounts will cash out in year 1, and 75% by year 7.

 Auto portability changes the dynamic for these participants by making the easiest decision (preserving retirement savings by automatically moving them forward within the defined contribution system) the best decision.

 Auto portability has tremendous systemic benefits for America's defined contribution system: